tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 We suggest the **Market Status API** for retail investors, website developers, or application developers.
 This API tells you if a market is open or closed right now and when it opens or closes next.
-This is a very powerful tool that let's you add countdowns or market status indicators to your own website or app.
+This is a very powerful tool that lets you add countdowns or market status indicators to your own website or app.

 For enterprise-level and institutional investors, we make available our entire database of past and future market holidays and trading hours.